 - They are prone to health issues – Due to their level of activity and weak bone structure, Australian Shepherds, tend to have more medical issues than other comparative breeds.

 Because of these reasons and others not listed, seniors are probably better off with another dog breed.

-If you are still considering whether or not an Australian Shepherd is a good choice for you or a senior in your life, here are five things that you will want to keep in mind.
+If you are still considering whether or not an Australian Shepherd is a good choice for a senior’s lifestyle, here are five items to keep in mind.

 They Are Meant to be Working Dogs

 Australian Shepherds have work in their blood.
 They were never meant to just lie idly around the house.
-You will need to have the room for them to run around and get their energy out, or there will likely be many issues that you must encounter as a result.
+You will need to have the room for an Aussie to run around and get their energy out, or there will likely be some issues as a result of boredom.

 Australian Shepherds Have a Mind of Their Own

-Most Australian Shepherds are smart, almost to the point of being manipulative.
-They will quickly try to become the boss of the house if you let them.
-With seniors, this is not ideal, so it is something that you will need to consider.
+Australian Shepherds are very intelligent, almost too clever for their own good.
+Aussies will quickly try to become the boss of the house if you let them.
+With seniors, this may be challenging.

-If you are looking for a dog for a senior, you may want to look for a breed other than an Australian Shepherd.
+If you are looking for a dog that is well suited for a senior, you may want to look for a breed other than an Australian Shepherd.
 While these dogs are playful and loveable, they are better suited for a family with members who can go outside and play energetically with them daily.
-For seniors, you might want to look for a dog that is a bit lower maintenance overall.
+For seniors, it might be best to look for a dog that is a bit lower maintenance overall.